Light Rail Stage 2B: Commonwealth Park to Woden

 Line map drawing showing the alignment options to take light rail past Parliament House

-Community consultation ran from 7 May to 30 June on Stage 2B.
-Views captured through community engagement will be used to inform the Environmental Impact Statement (EIS) and draft Concept Design.
+Views captured through community engagement were used to inform the EIS and draft Concept Design.